Rules: UPA 11th edition are in effect, with the following additions/modifications:

 – You may substitute up to 2 players during a timeout.

 – Play is strict 4/3.
-If you have fewer than 3 women, you must play with 6 players.
+If you have fewer than 3 women, then you would play with 6 total players.
 But there’s a women’s sub pool, so just ask for additional women and I’ll see what I can do for you.
+WOMEN SUB POOL RULES BELOW

 – If you have only three men, you may play four women.